Taco Bell employee fired after video shows him refusing to serve man believed to be deaf

 Breaking News Emails

 A video of the encounter, which happened at a Taco Bell in Kettering, was posted to Facebook on Wednesday by Becky Rosemont Burch, who said she is the man’s mother.
-In it, Burch’s son and is seen repeatedly trying to get the Taco Bell workers' attention by holding his cell phone up to the closed drive-thru window.
+In it, Burch’s son is seen repeatedly trying to get the Taco Bell workers' attention by holding his cellphone up to the closed drive-thru window.

 When one worker finally opened the window, he's heard in the video telling the man: “It’s against company policy.
 I can’t do it.”